mdn/content/files/en-us/web/css/css_values_and_units/index.md

 Relative length units specify a length in relation to something else.

 Local font-relative lengths specify a length in relation to an element.
-For example, `em` is relative to the font size on the element and `ex` is relative to the x-height of the elemen'ts font.
+For example, `em` is relative to the font size on the element and `ex` is relative to the x-height of the element's font.

 | Unit   | Relative to                                                                                                                            |
 | ------ | -------------------------------------------------------------------------------------------------------------------------------------- |